501st Combat Support Wing: 501st Combat Support Wing

 RAF Menwith Hill houses the 421st Air Base Squadron.
 Their mission is to ensure a full range of base support services for an installation populace of 4,500 military, civilians, contractors and their families.
 The group hosts 10 multi-national, multi-service, multi-agency units performing U.S. and U.K. cryptologic missions and provides base mission support to RAF Menwith Hill.
 Menwith Hill Station serves as an integral part of the UKUSA intelligence network serving U.K., U.S. and their allied interests.

 RAF Croughton houses the 422d Air Base Group whose mission is to provide installation support, services, force protection, and worldwide communications across the entire spectrum of operations.
 The group is the premier global communication provider in the U.K. and supports NATO, U.S. European Command, U.S. Central Command, Air Force Special Operations Command, U.S. Department of State operations and Ministry of Defense operations.
 The group sustains more than 450 C2 circuits; and supports 25 percent of all European Theater to continental United States (CONUS) communications.

-RAF Alconbury houses the 423rd Air Base Group whose mission is to provide mission support services to the Joint Intelligent Operations Center Europe (JIOCEUR) Analytic Center (commonly known as the Joint Analysis Center), NATO's Intelligence Fusion Center, and the RAF Alconbury, RAF Molesworth and RAF Upwood and Stavanger Air Base (Norway) communities.
+RAF Alconbury houses the 423rd Air Base Group whose mission is to provide mission support services to the Joint Intelligent Operations Center Europe (JIOCEUR) Analytic Center (commonly known as the Joint Analysis Center), the NATO Intelligence Fusion Centre, and the RAF Alconbury, RAF Molesworth and RAF Upwood and Stavanger Air Base (Norway) communities.
 RAF Alconbury is also home to the 501st CSW headquarters staff and hosts a community of 6,000 individuals associated with more than 15 multi-service and multi-national units.

-RAF Upwood houses the medical and dental facilities for the RAF Alconbury, RAF Molesworth, and RAF Upwood communities.
+RAF Upwood used to house the medical and dental facilities for the RAF Alconbury, RAF Molesworth, and RAF Upwood communities; however, they were formally closed and a new facility was opened to accommodate these service members and their families on RAF Alconbury in 2012.

 USAF activities at Sola Air Station ("Stavanger Air Base" to the USAF) in southern Norway are also under the 501st CSW, and the station houses the 426th Air Base Squadron.
 The squadron provides base-level support to 220 U.S. service members and their families at NATO's Joint Warfare Center.
 The squadron also supports "Operating Location-A" in Oslo, Norway, shipping for $50 million war readiness material and $900 million U.S. Marine Corps and U.S. Navy equipment.